 Follow your brain or emotions?

 Question: Should I follow my brain or my emotions in making decisions about my running?
 That is an important question, because many runners get into trouble by following the wrong one.
 The answer is both.
 Huh?
 You can get into trouble by following the wrong one but you should follow both?
 Yes, let me explain.
-Many beginners know (brain) that they should make small increases in their distance and speed, but they are so excited (emotions) about their walking or running that they push themselves to go farther and faster.
+Many beginners know (brain) that they should make small increases in their distance and pace, but they are so excited (emotions) about their walking or running that they push themselves to go farther and faster.
 They should have followed their brain.
 Conversely, walkers and runners are taught to listen to their body (emotion) and reduce the intensity of their training when their body tells them it needs more rest.
 So, listen to your brain when you plan your walking or running schedule.
 And, listen to your emotions, how you feel during and after your walks and runs, and reduce the intensity of your training when your body tells you it needs more rest.

 Becoming Addicted to Walking or Running